FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 Brave for desktop is built on top of the [open-source Chromium project](https://www.chromium.org/chromium-projects).
 We add features on top of what is already there and we also remove features or pieces of the code.
-These deviations we make that touch the core Chromium code are done via patching
+These deviations we make that touch the core Chromium code are done via patching.

+Chromium is not the same as Google Chrome.
+For some differences, see https://chromium.googlesource.com/chromium/src/+/master/docs/chromium_browser_vs_google_chrome.md.

 ## How it works
 If you wanted to do an audit of the code, you would start with the [`brave-browser`](https://github.com/brave/brave-browser) repository.
 [Our wiki has instructions](https://github.com/brave/brave-browser/wiki) about what steps need to be done to perform a build after cloning the source